Daily Math Puzzlers

-Math Mindset Challenges is a collection of editable, multi-step word problems that can be used as they are written or customized for your class.
+This collection of editable, multi-step word problems can be used as they are written or customized for your class.
 Includes editable PowerPoint documents (word problems, answer keys, and templates).
-This product is not included with the individual Daily Math Puzzlers, but it is included in the Math Problem Solving Bundle.
+Click here to learn more.
+This product is included in the Math Problem Solving Bundle.

 Math Problem Solving Bundle

 Includes ALL 4 Daily Math Puzzlers, Math Mindset Challenges (Editable Word Problems), and the Math Problem Solving Webinar

 Do you have a wide range of ability levels in your classroom?
 The Math Problem Solving Bundle makes it easy to differentiate instruction to meet your students’ needs!
 You can purchase these items individually, but the bundle price will save you more than $15!

 Problem solving is one of the most important, yet most neglected, areas of math instruction.
 Many math skills are relatively easy to teach, but teaching kids how to think through a problem in a logical manner is most definitely NOT easy!
 Yet why should we teach math at all if our students can’t apply their knowledge to everyday life?

 What if you could significantly improve your students’ problem- solving abilities in just 15 minutes a day?
 A mere 15 minutes per day adds up to 45 hours of instruction on problem solving!
 Even 10 minutes a day would result in 30 hours of problem-solving instruction.
 What if you found a method that involved no advanced preparation yet provided a clear and sequential approach to problem-solving?
 And what if your students began to look forward to those 10 to 15 minutes of math instruction?
 What if they actually enjoyed the problems and asked you for MORE????